Climate migration: Political and legal perspectives

 The International Organization for Migration (IOM) expects the scale of global migration to rise as a result of accelerated climate change.
 It, therefore, recommends policymakers around the world to take a proactive stance on the matter.
 Despite the scale of climate migration, current legal protections across the world are ineffective in protecting climate migrants.
+Few existing international frameworks and regional and domestic legal regimes provide adequate protection to climate migrants.
+Typically, climate migrants are not legally recognized as refugees and therefore do not enjoy international and domestic refugee law protections.
+In the Americas, instead of being granted refugee status, individuals displaced by environmental factors are offered humanitarian visas or complementary protection, which do not always provide permanent residence and citizenship pathways.
+Although the term 'refugee' is legally incorrect, the definition of climate change refugee has been created to address the crisis.
+Every individuals affected by environmental harm still deserves protection and aid on humanitarian grounds.

 A report from the International Refugee Assistance Project (IRAP) therefore recommends the creation of new legal pathways to safety for people moving in the context of climate change and environmental degradation.
-IRAP’s report also recommends that governments develop stronger humanitarian protection for people who are forcibly displaced in a changing climate.
+IRAP's report also recommends that governments develop stronger humanitarian protection for people who are forcibly displaced in a changing climate.
 The report emphasizes that strengthening the legal protections for climate-displaced persons should be preemptive with increased options for these persons before environmental disasters occur.

 The International Law Commission (ILC) provides guidance on the legal protections that climate-displaced persons should enjoy when disasters strikes.
-ILC’s Draft Articles on the Protection of Persons in the Event of Disasters advocates for mass displacement to be included in the definition of “disaster”.
+ILC's Draft Articles on the Protection of Persons in the Event of Disasters advocates for mass displacement to be included in the definition of “disaster”.
 The United Nations Human Rights Committee (UNHRC) recently decided cases wherein the Committee asserted that “the ICCPR obligates states not to return people fleeing life-threatening climate change impacts.”
 In one of these cases, Teitota v.
 New Zealand, the UNHRC held that “individuals and groups who have crossed national borders could file subsequent petitions against deportation to the UNHRC, after exhausting domestic options, based on climate change impacts that violate the right to life.”
+In January 2020, the UN Human Rights Committee ruled that "climate refugees fleeing the effects of the climate crisis cannot be forced by their adoptive countries to return to their home counties whose climate is posing an immediate threat."